 Among the many resources offered by the Dublin Cycling Campaign (www.dublincycling.ie), is a buddy scheme, in which Trinity participates.

 Also available are colour-coded maps indicating walking and cycle times relative to central Trinity locations: the main campus, Trinity Hall, as well as both Tallaght and St James’ hospitals.
-Trinity also facilitate an inexpensive bike repair service.
-‘The Spokesman’ is available for bike services and repairs next to the Pav every Friday from 11am.
+Trinity also facilitates an inexpensive bike repair service.
+‘The Spokesman’ is available for bike services and repairs next to the Pav every Friday from 11 am.
+Only bring your bike with you if you’re confident it needs repairing.
+Bear in mind, if it pays to get a new trek 930 singletrack bike, you may want to do this as they can sell for around £90 second-hand!

 For those trying to plan a safe or traffic free route, there are multiple resources available.
 The most comprehensive of these is probably the journey planner produced by Transport for Ireland, the website of the National Transport Authority.
 Launched in 2013 as part of efforts to make Dublin a more cycle friendly city, the programme is similar to google maps, but with a particular emphasis on cycling.
 Among its search options are: ‘easier routes’, which favour parks, housing estates and pedestrianised areas; ‘balanced routes’, quicker, but featuring more traffic; and ‘direct routes’ which can be traffic heavy, but will get you to your destination in minimum time.
 Additional options include routes planned on the locations of Dublin Bike racks, and those featuring public transport in addition to cycling.